Great Motoring Disasters: Audi A2

 Audi A2

-The above sounds like the copy from an advert, but the A2 really was futuristic.
-It emerged in 1999, but was built around the engineering obsessions of today: light weight, a low drag coefficient, highly efficient engines and a suite of lesser fuel economy boosters.
+The previous paragraph sounds like ad copy, but the A2 really was futuristic.
+It emerged in 1999, yet was built around the engineering obsessions of today: light weight, a low drag coefficient, highly efficient engines and a suite of lesser fuel economy boosters.
 These ranged from intelligent alternators to low rolling-resistance tyres.

 None of which obstructed its functionality.
 Unlike most ultra-aerodynamic cars, you didn’t strike your head on the roof when you were getting in, and its boot wasn’t so tiny that you needed a ‘light weighting’ approach to packing.
 You could even turn your A2 into a van by extracting its removable rear seats.